 Expect to wait for a table.

 One thing you should know is that many restaurants do not offer reservations.
 Waikiki restaurants get so much foot traffic that they use a waiting-list system to operate more effectively.
 During dinner time, this means 25 – 50 minutes of waiting, depending on how popular the restaurant is.
 You should consider casual dining or eating dinner early (like 4pm) if you do not like waiting in line for food.
 Waits get even longer during the weekends.

-One of my favorite restaurants, Yard House, offers a priority waiting list.
-You call in before you arrive to get on a waiting list.
+One of my favorite restaurants, Yard House, offers a priority waiting list: call in before you arrive to get on a waiting list.
 You then arrive and they will give you a portable buzzer to alert you when a table is ready.
-You don’t have to stand in line, so you can walk around or browse shops while you wait for your buzzer to buzz.
+This minimizes the time you stand in line, so you can walk around or browse nearby shops while you wait for your buzzer to buzz.

 The Cheesecake Factory however, operates strictly on a “first-come, first-served” basis.
 There is no waiting list, so you must stand in line (there is a bench though).
 45 minutes is a typical wait for them.
 I hate waiting for food, so I have never been to this restaurant.
 Despite their long wait though, they are actually one of the most popular restaurants in Waikiki.

 • inside the Outrigger Waikiki